Ayush3396/Ayush3396/README.md

 ## 🧠 About Me

 - 🚀 Full Stack Developer
-- 💻 Passionate about Web Technologies
+- 💻 Passionate about Web Development
-- 🌱 Always Learning New Skills
+- 🌱 Learning New Technologies
 - 🤝 Open to Collaboration

 ---